 Initial contracts are normally for a period of two years.
 Upon mutual agreement, further contracts will be of unlimited duration.
 All part-time and full-time staff are placed on an initial six months probationary period.

 New teachers moving to Hannover from outside a radius of 100km may claim economy travel expenses for themselves and their immediate dependents.

 Baggage allowances are paid as follows: Teachers – maximum Euro 1400, Partner/Spouse – Euro 700, accompanying dependent children – Euro 500.

 Upon arrival in Hannover, those teachers hired from outside a radius of 100km who have not already secured housing are provided with a furnished apartment paid by the school for one month.
 This is a taxable benefit.
-New teachers are also given the option of remaining in the above-mentioned furnished apartment.
 The school assists new teachers in finding accommodation.

 Children of full-time staff members may attend ISHR tuition free.
 Part-time staff receive school fee reduction according to their percentage of working hours.
 The school is required by law to deduct income tax on this benefit.

 We’ve put together this brochure that can hopefully answer any questions you might have about moving to Hannover and working at ISHR.
 This document contains more detailed information about compensation, benefits, moving to Germany, and more.